|

 Both Sikhs and Hindus

-temples in and around the vicinity of Chandigarh and each one of them
+and temples in and around the vicinity of Chandigarh and each one

 1. Mansa Devi Temple Located about 8 kms from the